genderkit/genderkit/_resources/gender-services.md

 A well-run service will be happy to help you with questions on these subjects.
 You may also find useful information on these subjects, and other people's thoughts and experiences of services, by searching [/r/transgenderuk](https://www.reddit.com/r/transgenderuk) for information.

-### Waiting times

-UK gender services often have extremely long waiting lists, with the time required to be seen at many clinics measured in **years**.

-You can find more information about waiting times - and which services will see you more quickly - on our [ UK service wait times page]({% link _resources/wait-times.md %}).

 ### Getting a referral to an NHS clinic